These ideas go against what has been long understood about Wuthering Heights; but, it is true.

 The six clues are the following:

-1) Physical traits
+1) Physical traits (page 6)

-2) Born 8 months (34 weeks) after his mother's January wedding date
+2) Born 8 months (34 weeks) after his mother's January wedding date (page 22)

-3) Personality traits
+3) Personality traits (page 26)

 Finally, in our modern times, DNA testing proves English gypsies originated from northwest India, therefore, reinforcing Heathcliff's Asian race.